Government Communications Security Bureau: 2021 Chinese cyber attacks

 On 20 July 2021, the Minister in charge of GCSB Andrew Little confirmed that the spy agency had established links between Chinese state-sponsored actors known as "Advanced Persistent Threat 40" (APT40) and malicious cyber activity in New Zealand.
 In addition, Little confirmed that New Zealand was joining other Western governments including the United States, United Kingdom, Australia and the European Union in condemning the Chinese Ministry of State Security and other Chinese state-sponsored actors for their involvement in the 2021 Microsoft Exchange Server data breach.
 In response, the Chinese Embassy in New Zealand described the New Zealand Government's statement as "groundless and irresponsible" and lodged a "solemn representation" with the New Zealand Government.
 The Embassy claimed that China was a staunch defender of cybersecurity and firmly opposed all forms of cyber attacks and crimes.

 On 21 July, Foreign Minister Nanaia Mahuta confirmed that New Zealand Foreign Ministry officials had met with Chinese Embassy officials at the request of the Chinese Embassy in response to the cyber attack allegations.
 The Embassy urged the New Zealand Government to abandon its so-called "Cold War mentality."
 New Zealand exporters have expressed concerns that an escalation of diplomatic tensions could affect Sino-New Zealand trade.

+In late March 2024 the GCSB's Director-General Andrew Clark confirmed that the Chinese-sponsored hacker group APT40 had attempted to breach the New Zealand Parliamentary Service and the Parliamentary Council Office's computer systems in 2021.
+In response, GCSB Minister Judith Collins, Prime Minister Christopher Luxon and Foreign Minister Winston Peters issued statements criticising the attempted cyber attacks.
+In response, a Chinese Embassy spokesperson dismissed the complaint as "groundless and irresponsible accusations" and confirmed it would lodge a complaint with New Zealand officials.
+Reports of the data hack accompanied reports that the United States, British and Australian governments had sanctioned APT40 for similar activities in their countries.

+Counterterrorism

+On 27 March 2023, Director-General Andrew Hampton confirmed during a meeting of Parliament's Intelligence and Security Committee that the GCSB in cooperation with other agencies had foiled three potential terror attacks.
+These incidents included a person making bomb threats in 2022 with "an implied ideological motivation", a New Zealand White identity adherent's concerning online behaviour, and another White identity extremist making threats to use firearms and explosives at a public event.